 - Glue on googly eyes, and draw a mouth.

-- Cut each chenille stem in half.
-Bend each half back and forth to form lightening bolts.
+- Cut each pipe cleaner in half.
+Bend each half back and forth to form lightning bolts.

-- Use a generous amount of glue to attach the lightening.
+- Use a generous amount of glue to attach the lightning.